usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>>Aerodynamic sideslip angle in degrees.
 Defaults to 0.
 NOTE: MachUpX defines this as the experimental sideslip angle, i.e. b = asin(Vy/V), rather than the analytic sideslip angle.
 >>>>>
 >>>>>**"orientation" : vector, optional**
 >>>>>>Orientation of the aircraft, going from earth-fixed frame to body-fixed frame.
-If this is a 3-element vector it is assumed the ZYX Euler angle formulation in degrees is used (i.e. [psi, theta, phi]).
+If this is a 3-element vector it is assumed the ZYX Euler angle formulation in degrees is used (i.e. [bank angle, elevation angle, heading angle]).
 If this is a 4-element vector it is assumed the quaternion formulation is used where the first element is the scalar (i.e. [e0, ex, ey, ez]).
 Defaults to [1.0, 0.0, 0.0, 0.0], which will align the body- fixed frame with the earth-fixed frame.
 >>>>>
 >>>>>**"angular_rates" : vector, optional**
 >>>>>>Angular rates of the aircraft about the center of gravity, corresponding to p, q, and r.
 These are dimensional angular rates (rad/s).
 Defaults to [0.0, 0.0, 0.0].